 “There are things in your past that you regret having done.”

-HMR 5: Universal Experiences
+5. Universal Experiences

-Also called the 7 Ages of Man, this HMR relies on experiences everybody has at different stages throughout their lives.
+Also called the 7 Ages of Man, this technique relies on experiences everybody has at different stages throughout their lives.

 To be able to hypnotize someone, you need to break through their defenses.
 You need to get their attention as soon as possible.
 You need to bypass the critical conscious mind so it’s easier to implant suggestions.